buemura/findit-backend-node/README.md

 _Make sure to check the environment variables_

 - To install the dependencies `npm install`
-- To run the database migrations `npm run typeorm migrations:run`
+- To run the database migrations `npx sequelize-cli db:migrate`
 - To run the project `npm run dev`

+### Test environment

+_Make sure to check the environment variables_
+For testing environment, it is recomended to use docker.

+Run the Dockerize Script in bash.

+- To run the dockerize script `npm run docker`

 ### Production environment

 _Make sure to check the environment variables_

 - To install the dependencies `npm install`
-- To build the project `npm run build`
-- To run the database migrations `npx typeorm migration:run`
+- To run the database migrations `npx sequelize-cli db:migrate`
 - To run the project `npm start`

 ## How it works